io-m/pokedex-app/readme.md

 # Project Name

-This is the backend code for [Project Name].
+This is the backend code for Pokedex.
 It is a RESTful API that utilizes the Fastify Node.js framework, Docker for spinning up a Postgres DB, and the Pokemon API to fetch Pokemon data.

 ## Prerequisites